josiahkosgei/KafkaMessagesStreams/README.md

-# Kudobuzz Reviews
+#  Kafka Message Streams
-Kudobuzz Code: reactjs + expressjs  with a simple dashboard.
+Code: reactjs + expressjs  with a simple dashboard.
 Running Reviews aggregation using Apache Kafka Streams

 ## Project Details
 Four applications in this repository: